top of page

 PUBLIC SCHOOL EDUCATION FOUNDATIONS: Advancing Equity, Excellence, and Innovation

 In partnership with Michael Worth (GWU) and Sanjay K. Pandey (GWU) we interview Public Education Foundation Chief Executive Officers to explore the role that Public Education Foundations play in public education.
 Through our conversations with Public Education Foundation CEO's we develop brief case studies.
 The case studies highlight how foundations raise funds and provide support to public school systems to enhance their programs and impact.
-Our findings will be published by Rowman & Littlefield with a book expected to be released in late 2025.
+Our findings will be published by Rowman & Littlefield in 2026.

 City-Hall-and-Courthouse-Sq-101-N.-Court-St-d206616e5056a36_d20665df-5056-a36a-07624982e25